scoyote/sas_platform/README.md

 linuxserver/code-server - browser based Visual Studio Code environment for accessing R-swat, python-swat, notebooks etc without using jupyter or r studio

 Some work needs to be done on adding a decent Viya cluster to this.
 A single node programming only is fine for demo I think.

+Since Visual Studio Code is a plug in based environment, not much setup was done to the default container.
+It is expected that the user will install plug ins as they need them.